documize/community/README.md

+Documize Community is a Wiki software

+It is

+- open source
+- self-hosted
+- modern
+- lightweight
-Documize Community is an open source, self-hosted, modern, lightweight alternative to Confluence and other similar solutions.
+- an alternative to Confluence and other similar solutions

+It is

 - Built for technical and non-technical users
 - Designed to unify both customer-facing and internal documentation